ijosue16/math-magicians/README.md

 # 📖 [calculator UI] <a name="about-project"></a>

-> This is the first setup of react calculator app.
+> This is the first setup of react calculator app with its functionality.

-**[calculator UI]** This is the first setup of react calculator app.
+**[calculator UI]** This is the first setup of react calculator app with its functionality.

 ## 🛠 Built With <a name="built-with"></a>